openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 > #### Finishing Blow Example
 >
-> Ulric's usual Guard defense is 20 (+3 platemail, +5 Might, +2 Agility).
+> Ulric's usual Guard defense is 20 (+3 plate mail, +5 Might, +2 Agility).
 However, he is unconscious when an assassin cuts his throat, dealing a *finishing blow*.
 Against this attack, Ulric does not include his attribute bonuses, so his Guard is reduced to 13.
 The assassin rolls a 22 on his attack, dealing 9 damage to Ulric.
 Furthermore, Ulric must make a Fortitude roll CR 19 or die.

 ### Reaching Zero Hit Points